markandre13/markandre13/README.md

 It means you can do pair programming with your users, POs, UX, Ops, ....
 If you can't do that, you have the wrong tools.

 Another root of _Agile_ is _Lean_, which means making work visible to improve it (It does NOT mean to strip things away from it to save money!)
-If you wanna know how to improve read about the [Toyota Kata](https://public.websites.umich.edu/~mrother/Homepage.html).
+If you wanna know how to improve, read about the [Toyota Kata](https://public.websites.umich.edu/~mrother/Homepage.html).

 You are welcome. 😁